waseemtannous/Subtitles/README.md

 - `moviepy` for video editing and audio extraction.
 - `whisper` for speech recognition.
 - `deep_translator` for machine translation.
 Specifically, the code uses Google Translate API.
+- `python-dotenv` for environment variables.
 - `ffmpeg` for video editing and burning subtitles to video.
-- `docker` for running the pipeline in a containerized environment with all dependencies.

 ## Whisper